-Of course, this condition is fulfilled trivially for $A_i \to n_k$, but in this case the equations (10.27) cannot be solved in practice.
-In the most cases, however, a reduced set of operators can be found which is sufficiently complete to describe the reaction of the system on the external field.
-It can be shown that under certain conditions, the scattering process can be described by one relaxation time only and then the set of relevant operators reduces to the total momentum of the electrons describing a homogeneous shift of the Fermi body in the Bloch (momentum) space.
-These conditions are fulfilled for a spherical Fermi body at temperatures that are small in comparison to the degeneration temperature and for an isotropic scattering mechanism where the scatterers remain in the thermal equilibrium.
-In this simple case, Eqs.
-(10.27) are reduced to the so-called resistivity formula.
-For nonspherical Fermi bodies, the set of relevant observables has to be extended in order to take into account not only its shift in the k-space but also its deformation.
+Of course, this condition is fulfilled trivially for $A_i \rightarrow n_k$, but in this case the equations (10.27) cannot be solved in practice.
+In the most cases, however, there can be found a reduced set of operators sufficiently complete to describe the reaction of the system on the external field.
+It can be shown that under certain conditions the scattering process can be described by one relaxation time only and then the set of relevant operators reduces to the total momentum of the electrons describing a homogeneous shift of the Fermi body in the Bloch (momentum) space.
+These conditions are fulfilled for a spherical Fermi body at temperatures small in comparison to the degeneration temperature and for an isotropic scattering mechanism where the scatterers remain in the thermal equilibrium.
+In this simple case the Eqs.(10.27) are reduced to the so-called resistivity formula.308 For non-spherical Fermi bodies the set of relevant observables has to be extended in order to take into account not only its shift in the k-space but also its deformation.
 Our aim is to develop a theory of electron conductivity for the one-band model of a transition metal.
 The model considered is the modified Hubbard model, which include the electron-electron interaction as well as the electron-lattice interaction within MTBA.
-The nonspherical Fermi surface is taken into account.
+The non-spherical Fermi surface is taken into account.

 The studies of the electrical resistivity of many transition metals revealed some peculiarities.
-It is believed that these specific features are caused by the fairly complicated dispersion law of the carriers and the existence of the two subsystems of the electrons, namely the broad s-p band and relatively narrow d-band.
+It is believed that these specific features are caused by the fairly complicated dispersion law of the carriers and the existence of the two subsystems of the electrons, namely the broad s - p band and relatively narrow d-band.
 The Fermi surface of transition metals is far from the spherical form.
-In addition, the lattice dynamics and dispersion relations of the phonons are much more complicated than in simple metals.
+In addition, the lattice dynamics and dispersion relations of the phonons is much more complicated than in simple metals.
 As a result, it is difficult to attribute the observed temperature dependence of the resistivity of transition metals to definite scattering mechanisms.

 Here we investigate the influence of the electron dispersion on the electrical resistivity within a simplified but workable model.
 We consider an effective single-band model of transition metal with tight-binding dispersion relation of the electrons.
 We take into account the electron-electron and electron-lattice interactions within the extended Hubbard model.
 The electron-lattice interaction is described within the MTBA.
-For the calculation of the electrical conductivity, the generalized kinetic equations are used which were derived by the NSO method.
-In these kinetic equations, the shift of the nonspherical Fermi surface and its deformation by the external electrical field are taken into account explicitly.
-By using the weak scattering limit, the explicit expressions for the electrical resistivity are obtained and its temperature dependence is estimated.
+For the calculation of the electrical conductivity the generalized kinetic equations are used which were derived by the nonequilibrium statistical operator method.
+In these kinetic equations the shift of the non-spherical Fermi surface and its deformation by the external electrical field are taken into account explicitly.
+By using the weak scattering limit the explicit expressions for the electrical resistivity are obtained and its temperature dependence is estimated.

-We consider a transition metal model with one nonspherical Fermi body shifted in the k-space and deformed by the external electrical field.
-Hence, the Fermi surface equation $E(\mathbf{k}) = E_F$ is transformed into $\tilde{E}(\mathbf{k}) = E_F$, where
+We consider a transition metal model with one non-spherical Fermi body shifted in the k-space and deformed by the external electrical field.
+Hence, the Fermi surface equation $E(\vec{k}) = E_F$ is transformed into $\tilde{E}(\vec{k}) = E_F$, where

-$$\tilde{E}(\mathbf{k}) = E(\mathbf{k}) + m\mathbf{v}1 \frac{\partial E}{\partial \mathbf{k}} + m\sum{i=1,5}^{n} \mathbf{v}i \Phi^i(\mathbf{k}) \frac{\partial E}{\partial \mathbf{k}} + \cdots$$ (11.2)
+$$\tilde{E}(\vec{k}) = E(\vec{k}) + m\vec{v}1 \frac{\partial E}{\partial \vec{k}} + m\sum{i=1\sigma}^n \vec{v}i \Phi^i(\vec{k}) \frac{\partial E}{\partial \vec{k}} + \dots$$ (11.2)